Crocosmia × crocosmiiflora

-Crocosmia × crocosmiiflora, montbretia, is a garden hybrid of C. aurea and C. pottsii, first bred in 1880 in France by Victor Lemoine.
+Crocosmia × crocosmiiflora, or montbretia, is a garden hybrid of C. aurea and C. pottsii, first bred in 1880 in France by Victor Lemoine.
 The basionym of the hybrid is Montbretia crocosmiiflora Lemoine.
-In 1932 it was reclassified as C. × crocosmiiflora (Lemoine) N .E.Br., but the common name "montbretia" is still often found in horticultural literature, and is commonly used in the British Isles for orange-flowered cultivars that have naturalised, while "crocosmia" is reserved for less aggressive red-flowered cultivars.
+In 1932 it was reclassified as C. × crocosmiiflora (Lemoine) N.E.Br., but the common name "montbretia" is still often found in horticultural literature, and is commonly used in the British Isles for orange-flowered cultivars that have naturalised, while "crocosmia" is reserved for less aggressive red-flowered cultivars.

 Description

-Crocosmia × crocosmiiflora grows to 90 cm high with long sword-shaped leaves, shorter than the flowering stem and arising from the plant base, ribbed and up to 20mm wide.
+Crocosmia × crocosmiiflora grows to 90 cm (36 in.) high, with long sword-shaped leaves, shorter than the flowering stem and arising from the plant base, ribbed and up to 20mm wide.
 The base is a corm, a swollen underground stem lasting one year.
 The flowers are up to 5 cm long and coloured deep orange.

 Cultivation

 In the United States, Crocosmia × crocosmiiflora is considered suitable for planting in hardiness zones 5–9, but in more northerly locations it can be planted in the spring and the corms dug out in the fall.
-The corms should be planted in a well-drained garden soil in a full sun to partial shade.
-The hybrid will set viable seed that can be grown from seed as soon as ripe, but as a hybrid will not breed true.
-In Belfast, Northern Ireland it is recorded as well-established in a wide range of locations.
+The corms should be planted in a well-drained garden soil in full sun to partial shade.
+The hybrid will set viable seed that can be grown as soon as ripe, but as a hybrid it will not breed true to colour.
+In Belfast, Northern Ireland, it is recorded as well-established in a wide range of locations.

 There are over 150 named cultivars within C. × crocosmiiflora including: